mariaubiergo2/PGTA_AsterixDecoder/README.md

    - Functionality to export flight trajectories to a KML file.
    - The KML file includes fight level or corrected height.
    - Foreach path in the KML the viewer can see the A/C ID, address, Mode 3A and TYP020.

-## Project Requirements

-- **Understanding of Information Meaning:**
-  - Interpret and extract relevant details from ASTERIX data.

-- **Knowledge of SSR+Mode S System:**
-  - Understand how an SSR and Mode S system work.